 How we use your information

-If you wish to participate in one of our Property Matchmaker Schemes, please see the relevant privacy notices (Property Matchmaker Selling and Property Matchmaker Rental).
+If you wish to participate in one of our Property Matchmaker Schemes, please see the relevant privacy notices (Your data: Property Matchmaker Selling and Your data: Property Matchmaker Rental).

-The Council will report non-personal statistical data internally and to its partner organisations, to assess, manage and plan empty homes work.
+The Council will report non-personal statistical data internally and to its partner organisations, the Scottish Empty Homes Partnership and the Scottish Government, to assess, manage and plan empty homes work.

 How long we keep your information for